jevargasv/Public-Domain-TV/README.md

 # Public-Domain-TV
-A website displaying all public domain films and shorts encased in a TV set
+A website displaying all public domain films and shorts encased in a TV set using Node.js.